whylu/kafka_test/scenario_bad_consumer.md

 # how to handle this
+Set `max.poll.interval.ms` with a value which is unacceptable for the application.
+Consumer will raise a timeout event and send `LeaveGroup` request to broker.

-This means the time between subsequent calls to poll() was longer than the `configured max.poll.interval.ms`, which typically implies that the poll loop is spending too much time processing messages.
+This means the time between subsequent calls to poll() was longer than the configured `max.poll.interval.ms`, which typically implies that the poll loop is spending too much time processing messages.
 You can address this either by increasing `max.poll.interval.ms` or by reducing the maximum size of batches returned in poll() with `max.poll.records`.